Non-Hermitian curved space via inverted wave equation: Theory

-Therefore \eqref{eq:central} gives the design medium as the central result in this Letter~\footnote{Here we take the root with the positive real part throughout this paper although the other could well work as the negative-index medium. }.
-The wave solutions in \eqref{eq:total} are complex functions of frequency and space in polar form~\cite{Vial2016class}, thus naturally enabling the NH medium where the imaginary index stands for sink and source.
-Our inverting method provides sufficient room to manipulate waves, which we shall illustrate via three types of examples in Sec.~\ref{Ex} respectively: controlling the amplitude, the phase, and the propagating direction.
+Therefore as the central result of this Letter, \eqref{eq:central} gives the design recipe for media profile of reflectionless waves~\footnote{Here we take the root with the positive real part throughout this paper although the other could well work as the negative-index medium.
+And the scattered wave $E_{\rm sc}$ stays zero at the left side, and becomes nonzero in the middle and right region by the designed material, which clarifies why the left sides of our designed media always stay at unity index, asymptotically $n\vert_{x=-\infty}\sim 1$.}.
+This inverting method provides sufficient room to manipulate waves, which we shall illustrate via three types of examples in Sec.~\ref{Ex} respectively: controlling the amplitude, the phase, and the propagating direction.